2 Stream, river and estuary lines

 AND streams.type NOT IN ('pipe', 'connecting line through waterbody');

 This rule defines the relationship between catchment area and mean annual runoff (see table c_env below) describing the upper bound of reaches that have been sampled for macroinvertebrates in the Melbourne Water macroinvertebrate database (https://tools.thewerg.unimelb.edu.au/mwbugs).
 To date, it has been found to adequately define streams large enough to sample, but may be revised.
-The resulting stream network is of a similar drainage to the stream network used by models supporting the 2018 Melboure Water Healthy Waterways Strategy (Figure 2.2).
+The resulting stream network is of a similar drainage density to the stream network used by models supporting the 2018 Melboure Water Healthy Waterways Strategy (Figure 2.2).

 par(mar = c(0,0,0,0))